What is medullary thyroid cancer?

 About 1 in 4 people (25%) who develop MTC have a rare inherited genetic condition called multiple endocrine neoplasia type 2 (MEN2).

-Almost everyone with MEN2 will develop MTC.
-Children and young adults with the MEN2 gene usually have an operation to remove the thyroid gland.
+Most people with MEN2 will develop MTC unless they have an operation to remove the thyroid gland at an early age.
 This is to prevent cancer developing.

-If you are diagnosed with MTC, you may have a blood test to look for gene changes.
-If the test shows changes, your doctor will refer you to a specialist genetics service.
+If you are diagnosed with MTC, you may have a blood test to look for genetic changes.
+If the test shows changes to the RET gene, your doctor will refer you to a specialist genetics service.
 The specialist will give you more information about the gene changes.
 They will also discuss whether any members of your family may also need to be tested.

-If they think it could be cancer, you should be seen at the hospital within 2 weeks.
+If they think it could be cancer, you should have a hospital appointment.
+This is usually within 2 weeks.

 • Ultrasound scan